-This summer you took action and reduced water use by 17 percent!
-As the community faces ongoing dry conditions, District 29 customers must remember to continue to reduce water use by maintaining your outdoor water conservation practices.
-And remember, mandatory conservation is still in effect until June 2010.
-Customers can use the following tips to continue to avoid penalties and reduce water use all year round:
+This summer you took action and reduced water use by 15 percent.
+As the Antelope Valley faces ongoing dry conditions, District 40 customers must remember to continue to reduce water use by conserving water throughout your home.
+Customers can use the following tips to reduce water use all year round:

 - Reduce watering times in the fall and winter.
-Set timers to run only two days per week in the fall between 6 p.m.
-6 a.m. in Topanga and Marina del Rey and between 8 p.m.
-8 a.m. in Malibu.
-Turn off your sprinklers completely in the winter.
+Set timers to run only two days per week in the fall between 10 p.m.
+10 a.m. in Lancaster, 8 p.m.
+10 a.m. in Palmdale and 5 p.m.
+10 a.m. in unincorporated areas.
+It is recommended that you completely shut off your sprinklers in the winter.
 Make sure sprinklers aren't watering the sidewalk and repair broken sprinkler heads. - Install water-saving hardware Take advantage of rebates up to \$150 for rotating sprinkler nozzles, smart sprinkler controllers and high efficiency toilets. - Use a broom instead of a hose to clean sidewalks, walkways and driveways.
 Be sure to take your car to a professional carwash.